 Acer palmatum Tattoo is so small and slow growing I recommend that you grow it in a container and place it on a deck or patio.
 Sometimes it is grafted onto a standard – a root stock that is grafted high, possible 12-15″ above the soil.
 However, the maples I have available for sale are low grafts and the branching begins very close to the soil.

 If you love Japanese Maples as much as I do, you can learn more about them by joining the Facebook Group – Japanese Maples and Conifers.It is free to join – you just have to be a Facebook member.
 The contributors to the group have a wealth of experience and posts many photos.
-No question is dumb – you will not be criticized for lack of knowledge, rather you will get a variety of opinions from all over the country.
+The contributors to the group have a wealth of experience and post many photos.
 This is what I value the most – learning about variations of growth, leaf size and color in different sections of the USA and around the world.
 I often participate in the discussions.

 Limited availability: 1 gallon size containers are very small and should not be transplanted until next fall/winter 2021.